 Skip to Content

 The FUTURE - Fostering Undergraduate Talent - Uniting Research and Education - in Biomedicine℠ Program of the UI Carver College of Medicine seeks to foster a network of scientist-educators throughout the state of Iowa to enhance preparation of students for biomedically related careers in research or clinical practice, and to share the unique resources of the UI Carver College of Medicine with our colleagues at primarily undergraduate institutions.

 The program includes many exciting activities, beginning with orientation in late May.
-During the summer, there are programs of weekly seminars or panel discussions, closing with the Research Symposium in August.
-In the fall, in collaboration with the Biosciences Program, we host a Biomedical Pre-Graduate School Conference, timed to coincide with the Pre-Medical School Conference.
+During the summer, there are programs of weekly seminars or panel discussions, closing with the Summer Undergraduate Research Conference and Research Symposium in late July.
+In the fall, in collaboration with the Office of Graduate and Postdoctoral Studies, we host a Biomedical Pre-Graduate School Conference, timed to coincide with the Pre-Medical School Conference.
 To our mutual benefit, alumni Faculty Fellows continue to participate in these events, building stronger intercollegiate ties among primarily undergraduate institutions in Iowa.

-In 2014, with support from the Office of the Provost, we offered Better Futures for Iowans grants to support faculty throughout our state to use our research core facilities as part of a classroom or research experiment that involved undergraduate students.
+In 2014-15, we offered Better Futures for Iowans grants to support faculty throughout our state to use our research core facilities as part of a classroom or research experiment that involved undergraduate students.
 Eight awards were made for the use of the Central Microscopy Research Facility, Genomics for sequencing, Nuclear Medical Resonance Facility and the High Resolution Mass Spectrometry Facility.
 Students will participate in sample preparation and the analysis of results - gaining a perspective for the nature of true research, where the answers are not known in advance.
+We plan to offer these again in 2015-16.

 Several Faculty Fellows have developed ongoing collaborations with their host laboratories or other UI Carver College of Medicine faculty they met while in residence on our campus.
 Past Fellows have conducted subsequent sabbatical research in Iowa City, published scientific papers with UI faculty, presented their studies at national or international conferences and participated in successful grant applications to fund collaborative research.
 They continue to use libraries and core research facilities, and recommend our training programs to their students.